NTIA/scos-sensor/README.md

 3. Copy sensor01_private and sensor01_certificate to the computer where the scos-sensor will run.
 If you are using client certificates, also copy the CA certificate used to generate the certificates.
-Make sure the certificates are somewhere in configs/certs, and that SSL_CERT_PATH and SSL_KEY_PATH (in the environment file) are set to the paths of the certificates relative to configs/certs.
-If you are using client certificates, set SSL_CA_PATH to the path of the CA certificate relative to configs/certs.
+Make sure the certificates are somewhere in configs/certs, and that `SSL_CERT_PATH` and `SSL_KEY_PATH` (in the environment file) are set to the paths of the certificates relative to configs/certs.
+If you are using client certificates, set `SSL_CA_PATH` to the path of the CA certificate relative to configs/certs.
 4. Run scos-sensor.
 If you are using client certificates, use sensor01_client_private.pem and sensor01_client to connect to the API.

 The create_certificates.py script can also generate a new CA and use it for generating the certificates.
-To run create_certificates.py this way, comment out ca_private_key_path and ca_certificate_path in create_certificates.ini, make sure ca_private_key_save_path and the other parameters are set as desired, then repeat steps 2-4 above.
+To run create_certificates.py this way, comment out `ca_private_key_path` and `ca_certificate_path` in create_certificates.ini, make sure `ca_private_key_save_path` and the other parameters are set as desired, then repeat steps 2-4 above.
 The CA private key file (saved to ca_private_key_save_path) and the CA public key (scostestca.crt) will be generated in addition to the files listed in step 2 above.

-#### Permissions
+#### Permissions and Users
-The API requires the user to either have an authority in the JWT token matching the the REQUIRED_ROLE setting or that the user be a superuser.
+The API requires the user to either have an authority in the JWT token matching the the `REQUIRED_ROLE` setting or that the user be a superuser.
+New users created using the API initially do not have superuser access.
+However, an admin can mark a user as a superuser in the Sensor Configuration Portal.
+When using JWT tokens, the user does not have to be pre-created using the sensor's API.
+The API will accept any user using a JWT token if they have an authority matching the required role setting.

 ### Callback URL Authentication
 OAuth and Token authentication are supported for authenticating against the server pointed to by the callback URL.
-Callback SSL verification can be enabled or disabled using CALLBACK_SSL_VERIFICATION in the environment file.
+Callback SSL verification can be enabled or disabled using `CALLBACK_SSL_VERIFICATION` in the environment file.

 #### Token
 A simple form of token authentication is supported for the callback URL.
 The sensor will send the user's (user who created the schedule) token in the authorization header in the callback URL.
 This method of authentication for the callback URL is enabled by default.
-To verify it is enabled, set CALLBACK_AUTHENTICATION to TOKEN in the environment file (this will be enabled if CALLBACK_AUTHENTICATION set to anything other than OAUTH).
-PATH_TO_VERIFY_CERT, in the environment file, can used to set a CA certificate to verify the callback URL server SSL certificate.
-If this is unset and CALLBACK_SSL_VERIFICATION is set to true, [standard trusted CAs](
+To verify it is enabled, set `CALLBACK_AUTHENTICATION` to `TOKEN` in the environment file (this will be enabled if `CALLBACK_AUTHENTICATION` set to anything other than `OAUTH`). `PATH_TO_VERIFY_CERT`, in the environment file, can used to set a CA certificate to verify the callback URL server SSL certificate.
+If this is unset and `CALLBACK_SSL_VERIFICATION` is set to true, [standard trusted CAs](
     https://requests.readthedocs.io/en/master/user/advanced/#ca-certificates) will be
 used.